merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 Second, what is our current active type?
 You know that only one of the type is active in the "variant" class at any point in its life.

-So we may need an index to track which one is active, and later we'll call our type's constructor and destructor accordingly.
+So we may need an index to track which one is active.
 Therefore, we can change the definition of our class as follows

 ```cpp
 template <typename ...
 Types>